GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field

-\begin{itemize} \item We investigated the ionized gas properties of our AGN both in a spaxel-by-spaxel fitting approach and from integrated spectra, with the main aim of studying their outflows.
-Outflow properties were derived from spectra integrated over the ``outflow region'', identified as the 3$\sigma$ emission region of the \hal or \oiii broad component maps (or \hal or \nii broad component maps for COS2949), based on which is most extended. \item We find that the majority of our targets show close-by companions and clumps, both in the form of galaxies (COS590, COS2949) and dual AGN systems (COS1656, COS1638; see also \citealp{perna2025dualsamp}).
-Moreover, a good fraction of them is embedded in diffused ionized emission characterized by low velocity dispersion and moderate velocity displacement with respect to the AGN rest frame (COS1638, COS590, COS2949, COS1118), with kinematics that appear to be unrelated to the outflows, which are mostly confined to the proximity of the AGN. \item We derive the outflow properties of our targets and compare our results with those present in the literature, both from slit spectroscopy and IFS data (see Fig. \ref{fig:outflow_prop1}-\ref{fig:outflow_prop2}).
-We homogenize the literature measurements to those of \citet{fiore2017} and \citet{musiimenta2023} for a consistent comparison with their scaling relations.
+\begin{itemize} \item We investigated the ionized gas properties of our AGNi both in a spaxel-by-spaxel fitting approach and from integrated spectra, with the main aim of studying their outflows.
+Outflow properties were derived from spectra integrated over the ``outflow region,'' identified as the 3$\sigma$ emission region of the \hal or \oiii broad component maps (or \hal or \nii broad component maps for COS2949) based on whichever was most extended. \item We find that the majority of our targets show close-by companions and clumps, both in the form of galaxies (COS590, COS2949) and dual AGNi systems (COS1656, COS1638; see also \citealp{perna2025dualsamp}).
+Moreover, a good fraction of the objects are embedded in diffused ionized emission characterized by low-velocity dispersion and moderate-velocity displacement with respect to the AGNi rest frame (COS1638, COS590, COS2949, COS1118) and with kinematics that appear to be unrelated to the outflows, which are mostly confined to the proximity of the AGN. \item We derived the outflow properties of our targets and compared our results with those present in the literature, both from slit spectroscopy and IFS data (see Fig. \ref{fig:outflow_prop1}-\ref{fig:outflow_prop2}).
+We homogenized the literature measurements to those of \citet{fiore2017} and \citet{musiimenta2023} for a consistent comparison with their scaling relations.